-- 1. Schedule N (Form 1120), Foreign Operations of U.S. Corporations. - 2.
-Schedule O (Form 1120), Consent Plan and Apportionment Schedule for a Controlled Group. - 3.
-Form 4626, Alternative Minimum Tax-Corporations. - 4.
-Form 8302, Electronic Deposit of Tax Refund of \$1 Million or More. - 5.
-Form 4136, Credit for Federal Tax Paid on Fuels. - Form 851, Affiliations Schedule. - 7.
-Additional schedules in alphabetical order. - 8.
+- 1. Schedule N (Form 1120), Foreign Operations of U.S. Corporations. - Schedule O (Form 1120), Consent Plan and Apportionment Schedule for a Controlled Group. - 3.
+Form 4626, Alternative Minimum Tax-Corporations. - Form 8302, Electronic Deposit of Tax Refund of \$1 Million or More. - 5.
+Form 4136, Credit for Federal Tax Paid on Fuels. - 6.
+Form 8941, Credit for Small Employer Health Insurance Premiums. - 7.
+Form 851, Affiliations Schedule. - 8.
+Additional schedules in alphabetical order. - 9.
 Additional forms in numerical order.

 Complete every applicable entry space on Form 1120-PC.
-Do not enter "See Attached" instead of completing the entry spaces.
+Do not enter "See Attached" or "Available Upon Request" instead of completing the entry spaces.
 If more space is needed on the forms or schedules, attach separate sheets using the same size and format as the printed forms.
 If there are supporting statements and attachments, arrange them in the same order as the schedules or forms they support and attach them last.
 Show the totals on the printed forms.
 Enter the corporation's name and EIN on each supporting statement or attachment.